 }

-... }
+... }countUp

-Here, countUp is an input porthole.
-The getSimulEvent method examines the global event queue to see if any more events are available for the porthole with the current timestamp.
-If so, it fetches the next one and sets the dataNew flag to TRUE; if none remain, it sets the dataNew flag to FALSE.
-(In this example, the actual values of the input events are uninteresting, but the star could use get() within the loop if it did need the event values.)
+method examines the global event queue to see if any more events are available for the porthole with the current timestamp.
+If so, it fetches the next one and sets the dataNew

-Sometimes, a star simply needs to know how many simultaneous events are pending on a given porthole.
-Without fetching any event, we can get the number of simultaneous events by calling the numSimulEvents method.
+method.
 This returns the number of simultaneous events still waiting in the global event queue; the one already in the porthole isn't counted.

 12.2.5 Non-deterministic loops

-The handling of simultaneous events is based on assigning priorities to portholes, tracing the connectivity of a schematic, and using the relationships established by the before and triggers relationships.
+relationships.
 When we assign these priorities, we start from the input ports of sink stars, and rely primarily on a topological sort.
 Delay-free loops, which would prevent the topological sort for terminating, are detected and ruled out.
 But, another kind of loop, called a non-deterministic loop, can cause unexpected results.
 A non-deterministic loop is one in which the priorities cannot be assigned uniquely; there is more than one solution.
-Such a loop has at least one before relation.
-If a programmer can guarantee that there is no possibility of simultaneous events on such a loop, then system may be simulated in a predictable manner.
-Otherwise, the arbitrary decisions in the scheduler will affect the firing order.
+Such a loop has at least one before

-If a non-deterministic loop contains exactly one before relation, the scheduler assigns priorities in a well-defined way, but unfortunately, in a way that is hidden from the user.
-For a non-deterministic loop with more than one before relation, the assignment of the priorities is a non-deterministic procedure.
+relation, the assignment of the priorities is a non-deterministic procedure.
 Therefore, the scheduler emits a warning message.
 The warning message suggests that the programmer put a delay element on an arc (usually a feedback arc) to break the non-deterministic loop.
 As mentioned before, the delay element has a totally different meaning from that in the SDF domain.
 In the SDF domain, a delay implies an initial token on the arc, implying a one-sample delay.
 In the DE domain, however, a delay element simply breaks a triggering chain.
-Therefore, the source port of the arc is assigned the lowest priority.
+Therefore, the source port of the arc is assigned the lowest priority.12.2.6 Source stars

 The DE stars discussed so far fire in response to input events.
 In order to build signal generators, or source stars, or stars with outputs but no inputs, we need another class of DE star, called a self-scheduling star.
 A self-scheduling star fools the scheduler by generating its own input events.
 These feedback events trigger the star firings.
 An event generator is a special case of a delay star, in that its role is mainly to control the time spacing of source events.
-The values of the source events can be determined by a functional block attached to the output of the event generator (e.g. Const, Ramp, etc).
+The values of the source events can be determined by a functional block attached to the output of the event generator (e.g. Const

-.
-The Poisson star illustrates these:
+star illustrates these:

 defstar {